blue indigo jazz series

 co production with the Sons d’Hiver festival

 Saxophonist Steve Lehman’s octet.
 He is a master in the art of sound chiaroscuro developed by French composer Tristan Murail with his spectral music.
-For Lehman, his music is exclusively seeking, typically New York and contemporary in its way of being both coherent and bold.
+Lehman considers his music and the manner with which he blends both coherent and bold traditions as a typically New York or contemporary form of artistic experimentation.

 Mike Reed's People, Places & Things

-People, Places & Things : people, places and things.
-With his quartet, drummer Mike Reed strives to decode the energizing messages of his native Chicago in the last fifty years and to find in it invitations to today’s most fabulous voyages.
+People, Places & Thing : people, places and things.
+With his quartet, drummer Mike Reed strives to decode the energetic messages expressed by the musicians of his native Chicago over the last fifty years and allow himself to embark upon a contemporary voyage of discovery.

 John Hébert's Byzantine Monkey

-Stand up bass player John Hebert’s two-saxophone quartet reprises the playful and breathtaking Cajun traditions and inflects them with the currents and counter currents of today’s free jazz with fierceness, depth and humour.
+Stand up bass player John Hebert’s two-saxophone quartet reinterprets playful and breathtaking Cajun traditions and inflects them with the currents and counter currents of today’s free jazz with fierceness, depth and humour.

 Tyshawn Sorey Quartet

 This exceptional opening concert is drummer Tyshawn Sorey’s first performance in France.
-World music composer, gifted with an amazing sense of construction and exploration, Tyshawn Sorey might be the embodiment of what the great Elvin Jones meant by “you are a musician before you are a drummer.”
+A gifted world music composer, with an amazing sense of construction and exploration, Tyshawn Sorey might be the embodiment of what the great Elvin Jones meant by “you are a musician before you are a drummer.”